How Much Does It Cost to Build a Website for a Small Business

 Website Cost by Method or Provider

 Small business owners choose different paths to build their site.
-Each method or provider – DIY platform, freelancer, agency, or in-house team – influences the cost of a website and the long-term value it provides.
+Each method or provider DIY platform, freelancer, agency, or in-house team influences the cost of a website and the long-term value it provides, particularly in competitive markets like Dubai and the UAE, where quality, speed, branding, and ongoing performance carry a premium.

 DIY website cost breakdown

 Using a DIY tool or website builder keeps upfront expenses low.
-Many platforms charge between $15 and $50 per month for a standard site.
-For a very simple website, annual cost (hosting plus builder fee) may stay in a low budget band.
+Many platforms charge between AED 55 and AED 185 per month for a standard site (equivalent to global builder plans, plus 5% UAE VAT).
+For a very simple website, the annual cost (hosting plus builder fee) may stay within a low-budget range.
 This path suits businesses that want a fast online presence with minimal cost.
 The tradeoff: limited customization and more owner involvement.
-DIY offers the lowest entry cost when starting out.
+DIY offers the lowest entry cost to build and maintain a website when starting out.

 Freelancer website cost

 Hiring a freelance designer or developer offers more flexibility and customization than DIY, without the overhead of an agency.
-Freelancers in 2025 commonly charge $30 to $200 per hour depending on skill and complexity.
+Freelancers in the UAE commonly charge AED 150 to AED 500+ per hour, depending on skill, experience, and complexity (higher rates in Dubai for specialists in branding, UI/UX, or Shopify/WooCommerce).

-This method suits owners who need custom design or extra features but have a tight budget.
-Results vary depending on the freelancer’s skill and reliability.
+This method suits owners who need a custom design or extra features but have a tighter budget.
+Results vary depending on the freelancer’s skill, reliability, and communication.
+Vetting portfolios and references is essential in the local market.

 Agency website cost

-Agencies offer end-to-end services: design, development, quality assurance, branding, and often ongoing maintenance or support.
-Their projects usually cost more, reflecting broader resources and full-service delivery.
+Agencies offer end-to-end services: design, development, quality assurance, branding, technical SEO, CRO setup, and often ongoing maintenance or support.
+Their projects usually cost more, reflecting broader resources, structured processes, and full-service delivery.

-Typical agency builds for small to mid-sized companies start around $5,000 to $15,000, depending on pages, features, and design scope.
+Typical agency builds for small to mid-sized companies in Dubai start at AED 20,000 and go up to AED 55,000, depending on the number of pages, features, and design scope.

-For complex needs — custom applications, ecommerce, integrations — agency projects may range higher.
-Agencies suit businesses looking for a polished, professional website from launch without having to manage technical details.
+For complex needs, custom applications, e-commerce, integrations, multilingual support, or premium branding, agency projects may range from AED 55,000 to AED 145,000 or more.
+Agencies suit businesses looking for a polished, professional website from launch without having to manage technical details, ideal for Dubai sectors like luxury retail, hospitality, real estate, and professional services, where first impressions and conversion performance are critical.

 In-house website development cost

 Some businesses manage site creation internally, using their own staff.
-This avoids external fees but shifts cost into labor, time, and possibly opportunity cost.
+This avoids external fees but shifts costs to labor, time, and possibly opportunity costs.
 In-house development offers maximum control and flexibility, especially for businesses with recurring updates, content additions, or evolving requirements.

-Total cost depends on team size, hourly wages, time spent, and resource allocation.
+The total cost depends on team size, hourly rates (often AED 100–300+ for developers/designers in the UAE), time spent, and resource allocation.

-For small business owners with limited technical staff or tight budgets, this route may not always be efficient — but for companies expecting ongoing changes, it sometimes pays off.
+For small business owners with limited technical staff or tight budgets, this route may not always be efficient, but for companies expecting ongoing changes or already maintaining an in-house digital team, it can pay off in the long term.

 Cost Calculations and Budgeting